Learning to play guitar is more popular now than ever.

 These should be among the first few basic guitar chords you learn on the guitar.
 The finger placements for each of these chords are easy for a beginner.

-It’s important to get the foundations set before you move on to more complex songs.
+It’s essential to get the foundations set before you move on to more complex songs.
 Simple Man is worth learning if you are a classic rock enthusiast.

 At first, you’ll be dependent on Lynyrd Skynyrd’s sound.
 But as you progress, it will take on a sound of your own.